alexmercerind/dart_vlc/README.md

 More on Dart CLI implementation [here](./ffi/README.md).

-Feel free to open issue, incase you find something to be not working.
+Feel free to open a [new issue](https://github.com/alexmercerind/dart_vlc/issues) or [discussion](https://github.com/alexmercerind/dart_vlc/discussions), if you found a bug or need assistance.

 ## Support